-THE transients due to ground faults, load switchings, and other disturbances may cover a broad frequency spectrum in the order of KHz to MHz.
+T HE TRANSIENTS due to ground faults, load switchings, and other disturbances may cover a broad frequency spectrum in the order of kilohertz to megahertz.
 A single captured event recorded for several seconds using monitoring instruments can produce megabytes of data.
 As a result, the volume of the generated and maintained data increase significantly, which lead to a high cost in storing and transmitting such data.
-Therefore, it is necessary to develop an effective compression technique which has capability to reduce the volume of data necessary for storing and to speed up the transmitted data for remote monitoring [1], [2], [3].
+Therefore, it is necessary to develop an effective compression technique which has capability to reduce the volume of data necessary for storing and to speed up the transmitted data for remote monitoring [1]-[3].

-Wavelet and wavelet packet transforms have recently emerged as powerful tools for a broad range of applications, signal compression in particular [2], [3], [4], [5].
+Wavelet and wavelet packet transforms have recently emerged as powerful tools for a broad range of applications, in particular, signal compression [2]-[5].
 The wavelet transform has good localization in both frequency and time domains, having fine frequency resolution and coarse time resolutions at lower frequency, and coarse frequency resolution and fine time resolution at higher frequency.
-It makes the wavelet transform suitable for timefrequency analysis.
+It makes the wavelet transform suitable for time-frequency analysis.
 In data compression, the wavelet transform is used to exploit the redundancy in the signal.
 The performance of a wavelet transform for data compression lies in its ability in concentrating a large percentage of total signal energy in a few coefficients [6].
 After the original signal is transformed into the wavelet coefficients, many coefficients are so small so that these coefficients can be omitted without losing significant information after the signal is reconstructed.